2026 FIBA Under-17 Basketball World Cup

-The 2026 FIBA Under-17 Basketball World Cup (Turkish: 2026 FIBA 17 Yaş Altı Basketbol Dünya Kupası) will be the eighth edition of the FIBA Under-17 Basketball World Cup, the biennial international men's youth basketball championship contested by the U17 national teams of the member associations of FIBA.
-It will be held in Turkey from 27 June to 5 July 2026.
-To be eligible for this competition, players must be born on or after 1 January 2009.
+The 2026 FIBA Under-17 Basketball World Cup was the eighth edition of the FIBA Under-17 Basketball World Cup, the biennial international men's youth basketball championship contested by the U17 national teams of the member associations of FIBA.
+It was held in Istanbul, Turkey, from 27 June to 5 July 2026.
+To be eligible for this competition, players must have been born on or after 1 January 2009.

+The United States won their eighth consecutive and overall title, in as many edition, with a finals win 107–81 over Serbia.